Collision Times in Multicolor Urn Models and Sequential Graph Coloring With Applications to Discrete Logarithms: Collision Times in Sequential Graph Coloring Using Stein's Method

-{\bf Acknowledgement:} The author is indebted to his advisor Persi Diaconis for proposing the problem to him and for his inspirational guidance.
-The author also thanks Sourav Chatterjee and Prasad Tetali for helpful suggestions, and Qingyuan Zhao for illuminating discussions about gambling martingales.
+{ {\bf Acknowledgement:} The author is indebted to his advisor Persi Diaconis for proposing the problem to him and for his inspirational guidance.
+The author thanks Sourav Chatterjee, Shirshendu Ganguly, Prasad Tetali, and Qingyuan Zhao for helpful discussions.
+The author also thanks an anonymous referee for carefully reading the manuscript and for providing many helpful comments, which improved the quality and presentation of the paper.}